 Creative Oklahoma provides a variety of cash and non-cash awards recognizing and encouraging creativity and innovation throughout the state, with a special emphasis on youth.

 Please use the menu on the right to view our awards pages.

 Oklahoma Innovation Index

-If Oklahoma is to be competitive in the global competition for ideas, student learning environments in Oklahoma must be places that encourage idea generation and creative thinking instead of suppressing the imagination and innovation.
-An index that looks at the inputs into Oklahoma’s schools that develop creative learning environments and opportunities for teachers and students will be developed.A special Innovation Index Task Force has been appointed, in conjunction with Governor Fallin and Creative Oklahoma, led by John Feaver, chairman of Creative Oklahoma’s Education Committee and president of the University of Science and Arts of Oklahoma.
-The work of the Task Force will include data review, public forums and surveys, and the development of the Index.
+If Oklahoma is to be globally competitive with ideas, student-learning environments in Oklahoma must be places that encourage rather than repress idea generation and creative thinking.
+To promote this idea, a special task force led by John Feaver* (in conjunction with Governor Fallin and Creative Oklahoma) has begun data review, public forums, and surveys for the development of an Innovation Index.
 Oklahoma is the second state to develop a creativity or innovation index that will guide advancement in educational practice towards incorporation of more creativity and innovation in the classroom.
-The Task Force began their work on May 30, 2012.
+The task force began their work on May 30, 2012.

 Oklahoma ArtScience Prize